Research

 Oxygen transport

 Oxygen is a key substance for the brain’s energy metabolism.
 It is bound to red blood cells (RBCs) and transported via the bloodstream.
 Perfusion heterogeneities strongly affect the oxygen discharge dynamics.
 Consequently, accurate numerical models need to resolve realistic microvascular structures and account for differences in discharge speed, which, for example, result from locally varying RBC volume fractions.
 To accommodate these aspects our model builds on mixed-dimensional modeling for the vascular and tissue domain.
-Our newly developed oxygen transport model will be employed to quantify the robustness of the brain’s oxygen supply during healthy conditions and pathological alterations such as reduced capillary density.
+Our newly developed oxygen transport model is employed to quantify the robustness of the brain’s oxygen supply during healthy conditions and pathological alterations such as reduced capillary density or capillary stalling.

 Stroke – reperfusion dynamics and treatment